bravepickle/docktor-ci-manager/README.md

 - consider https://hub.docker.com/r/francescou/docker-compose-ui/
 - consider https://forge.puppetlabs.com/garystafford/docker_compose
 - switch packer vmware tools patches to main repo from my fork.
 Bugs are fixed
+- fix problems with permissions - shared folder force specific users and groups that cannot reset.
+But we need to see them and be able to do backups, rewrite some stuff.
+Docker containers force their permissions as well for some of them
+- add directly to vagrant boxes docker user and group wit id: 999